ARMmbed/mbed-os-5-docs/docs/advanced/debugging.md

 	}
 ```

-##What's next
+## What's next

 All the different techniques mentioned previously are sometimes inefficient and have strong disadvantages:

-* **Delays are introduced** in the code.
-So if a piece of code is time dependent, it can change the original behaviour of a program.
+* It considerably slows down the execution and introduces delays, so if a piece of code is time dependent, it can change the original behavior of a program.

-* It **slows down** considerably the execution.

-* It is very **ad hoc**.
+* It is very ad hoc.
 Code is temporarily added, to be removed as soon as the bug is solved.
-For the next bug, similar code is added...
+For the next bug, similar code is added again, then again, then again...

-[TODO] Replace with top level debugging or export page
-Try out the [CMSIS-DAP interface with Keil MDK](http://mbed.org/handbook/CMSIS-DAP-MDK), if you need full debug capabilities:
+A better solution might be using the [CMSIS-DAP interface with Keil MDK](http://mbed.org/handbook/CMSIS-DAP-MDK), if you need full debug capabilities:

-* set **breakpoints** to stop the program at some event or at a specified instruction to examine the current state.
+* Set breakpoints to stop the program at some event or at a specified instruction to examine the current state.

-* **step by step** execute a program to track the control flow.
+* Step by step program execution to track the control flow.

-* **check variables values**.
+* Check variables values.

-* **inspect and modify memory** contents.
+* Inspect and modify memory contents.

-[TODO: link to debugging project?]
+## Further reading

+You can find out more in our [debugging documentation](https://docs.mbed.com/docs/debugging-on-mbed/en/latest/).